databricks/spark-training/ampcamp/mesos.md

 Apache Mesos is a cluster manager that makes building and running distributed systems, or _frameworks_, easy and efficient.
-Using Mesos you can simultaneously run Apache Hadoop, Apache Spark, Apache Storm,k and many other applications on a dynamically shared pool of resources (machines).
+Using Mesos you can simultaneously run Apache Hadoop, Apache Spark, Storm, and many other applications on a dynamically shared pool of resources (machines).